ranjithrd/confluence_23/src/events/human-resources.md

 grades: Grades 8 to 9
 venue: Eleos Block
 description: >-
-  Get ready to unleash your hr prowess and embark on a thrilling adventure that will put your knowledge and skills to the ultimate test!
-Join us for an exhilarating hr challenge like no other, where the energy is high, and the stakes are even higher.
+  Get ready to unleash your HR prowess and embark on a thrilling adventure that will put your knowledge and skills to the ultimate test!
+Join us for an exhilarating HR challenge like no other, where the energy is high, and the stakes are even higher.

-  Step into the realm of hr excellence as you navigate through a series of mind-bending questions, real-world scenarios, and strategic dilemmas that will push the boundaries of your expertise.
+  Step into the realm of HR excellence as you navigate through a series of mind-bending questions, real-world scenarios, and strategic dilemmas that will push the boundaries of your expertise.
 Feel the adrenaline surge as you race against the clock, making critical decisions that will shape the destiny of your virtual organization.
-rules: \-
+rules: "* Participants will be required to carry their laptops and phones."
-teamsize: 2 members
+teamsize: 2 participants
 ---